PyLav/PyLav/SETUP.md

 - This major release requires Lavalink 4.0.0 which has not yet been released.
 ## With Docker
   - A custom docker-compose file can be found [here](./docker-compose.yml)
-    - This uses a custom fork of Phasecore's redbot image to add support for python3.11 i.e [docker-red-discordbot-fork](https://github.com/Lifeismana/docker-red-discordbot-fork)
+    - This uses a custom fork of Phasecore's redbot image to add support for python3.11 with PyLav bundled in i.e [docker-red-discordbot](https://github.com/Drapersniper/docker-red-discordbot/pkgs/container/red-discordbot)
     - This uses a custom lavalink image to allow you use Lavalink v4.0.0 early
   - If using this setup make sure to use this [pylav.yaml](./pylav.docker.yaml) file for the PyLav config.
 ## Without Docker
 - You will need will need to complete the following steps before you can successfully use this version, these will only be necessary until Lavalink 4.0.0 is released.
-  - Download the latest Lavalink.jar from this [GitHub action](https://github.com/TopiSenpai/Lavalink/suites/10212244117/artifacts/500230420)
+  - Download the latest Lavalink.jar from this [GitHub action](https://github.com/freyacodes/Lavalink/suites/10531012625/artifacts/523339547)(Check the Discord support server for the latest link)
   - Place these a directory of your choice.
-  - Edit the custom  `application.yml` (If you don't have it join the support server and ask about it) to your liking changing the `CHANGE_ME` values, if you need help with this please join the [Discord support server](https://discord.com/invite/Sjh2TSCYQB)
+  - Edit the custom  [`application.yml`](./application.example.yml) (Deezer is disabled by default) to your liking changing the `CHANGE_ME` values, if you need help with this please join the [Discord support server](https://discord.com/invite/Sjh2TSCYQB)
     - You will need a specify version of the application.yml ping draper#6666 in the support server for it (not needed if you use docker to run Lavalink)
   - Start an unmanaged Lavalink node using the `application.yml` you just edited and the `Lavalink.jar` you just downloaded.
 - Make the following changes to your `pylav.yaml` config file